haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 **Note**: If you use the pre-calculated runs, this analysis has already been performed and you can skip the above step.

-Be patient since this might take some time depending on wether you are analysing a full or reduced run.
+Be patient since this might take some time depending on whether you are analysing a full or reduced run.
 The script will calculate CAPRI statistics for all generated models (rigid-body (it0) - semi-flexible refinement (it1) - water refinement (water)).
 Those can be found in the unpack run directory under `structures/it0`, `structures/it1` and `structures/it1/water` directories, respectively.

 Once the analysis script has completed you can get a first glimpse of the number of acceptable models or better using the following command: